org-arl/unet-contrib/unetsocket/c/README.md

 This folder contains the files `unet.h`, `unet_ext.h` and `unet.c`, `unet_ext.c`.
 The header files includes the definition and documentation of the C APIs and the source code is provided in the `unet.c` and `unet_ext.c` file.

->NOTE: The APIs defined in `unet.h` are standard UnetSocket APIs.
-These APIs have similar functionalities as the UnetSocket APIs provided in other languages such as [Python](https://github.com/org-arl/unet-contrib/tree/stp/unetsocket/python) and (Julia)[https://github.com/org-arl/UnetSockets.jl].
+The APIs defined in `unet.h` are standard UnetSocket APIs.
+These APIs have similar functionalities as the UnetSocket APIs provided in other languages such as [Python](https://github.com/org-arl/unet-contrib/tree/stp/unetsocket/python) and [Julia](https://github.com/org-arl/UnetSockets.jl).
 The APIs defined in `unet_ext.h` are extra functionalities that are implemented using the standard UnetSocket APIs.
 Some of these APIs in `unet_ext.h` are only supported on [Unet SDOAMs](https://unetstack.net/handbook/unet-handbook_introduction.html).

 ## Instructions for building and using Unet C API library on Linux / macOS